yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 message for use in another protocol, servers should strictly enforce the behavior prescribed in {{Section 3.2 of RFC7301}}: "In the event that the server supports no protocols that the client advertises, then the server SHALL respond with a fatal `no_application_protocol` alert."
-It is also RECOMMENDED that clients abort the handshake if the server acknowledges the ALPN extension, but does not select a protocol from the client list.
+Clients SHOULD abort the handshake if the server acknowledges the ALPN extension, but does not select a protocol from the client list.
 Failure to do so can result in attacks such those described in {{ALPACA}}.